SIGNAL 33: HELP IS ON THE WAY

 • 🤝 Trust – Creating a confidential, culturally aware space for healing

-Sean Byrne, CEO and Lead Clinician at Signal 33 Therapy, is a Licensed Professional Counselor (LPC-S) and Licensed Clinical Social Worker (LCSW), authorized to provide clinical services in Oklahoma and Florida, with additional states pending endorsement.
+Sean Byrne, CEO and Lead Clinician at Signal 33 Therapy, is a Licensed Professional Counselor (LPC-S) and Licensed Clinical Social Worker (LCSW), authorized to provide clinical services in Oklahoma, Texas, Colorado and Florida, with additional states pending endorsement.

-He holds three master’s degrees—in Education, Counseling Psychology, and Social Work—and brings a multidisciplinary lens to every therapeutic encounter.
-Sean is also an Internationally Certified Prevention Specialist (ICPS) and a Certified Harm Reduction Specialist (CHRS), reflecting his commitment to evidence-based, compassionate care.
+He holds three master’s degrees—in Education, Counseling Psychology, and Social Work—and is also an Internationally Certified Prevention Specialist (ICPS) and a Certified Harm Reduction Specialist (CHRS), reflecting his commitment to evidence-based, compassionate care.

 His clinical training includes: